x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/serverfqdnmatchessmtppolicy-exchange-2013-help.md

 2. On the **Computer Name** tab, click **Change**.

 3. Under **Computer name**, type a new name for the computer, and then click **OK**.
-You will be prompted to provide a user name and user password to rename the computer in the domain.
+You will be prompted to provide a username and user password to rename the computer in the domain.

 4. Click **OK** to close the **System Properties** dialog box.
 You will be prompted to restart your computer to apply your changes.